monarc-project/stats-service/docs/architecture.rst

 finality of this internal component.
 The Front Office servers will simply contact the API of the Stats Service inside the environment.

-However if you want to expose this internal component this is possible by setting ``X-Forwarded-Prefix`` in a VirtualHost on the back office server.
+However, if you want to expose this internal component, this can be done by setting ``X-Forwarded-Prefix`` in a VirtualHost (on the back office server).
 For example:

 .. code-block:: apacheconf